kelsa-pi/unodit/README.md

     - generate dialog in python code,
     - create callback functions for all button onClick events
     - embed dialog in ODF document
-4. Provides a simple dialog boxes for interaction with a user
+4. Simple dialog boxes
+    - create dialogs for interaction with a user
-    - SelectBox
-    - OptionBox
-    - TextBox
-    - NumberBox
-    - DateBox
-    - FolderPathBox
-    - FilePathBox
+        - make choices (SelectBox, OptionBox)
+        - enter new data (TextBox, NumberBox, DateBox)
+        - get paths (FolderPathBox, FilePathBox)
-    - MessageBox
+        - show information (MessageBox)
-    - ActionBox
+        - ask questions (ActionBox)
+    - in script interactions are invoked by simple function calls
+    - create script extension for LibreOffice (oxt)

 Other features are:
 - all steps are logged to `log.log` file in project root